alicewriteswrongs/pyresolve/pyresolve.md

 All we want out of this `Header` class is a nice clean way to generate the bytearray for the header section, so we do not have too much going on here.
-We do some fancy bit-shifting and so on in `self.genheader` to actually get all the bits in the right places, but other than that nothing too exciting.
+We do some bit shifting

 ###Questions